DimitriosVogiatzis/ICE_thermodynamic/README.md

   3. the heat transfer of the cylinder chamber to the cylinder sleeves - walls while assuming constant steady-state conditions at the intake and exhaust volumes correspondingly - no pressure waves and resonance effects.

+The model calculates all in-cylinder values vs crank-angle but also the thermodynamic efficiency, the volumetric efficiency, the indicated efficiency and pressure and the brake specific fuel consumption.

 Model description:
 The models solves with a timestep of 0.1 crank-angle degrees one cycle of 720 ca degrees.
 The calculation starts with the closing of the exhaust valve, where we have clean intake flow and ends up with the end of valve overlap duration.In every point of operation, five assumptions have to be made.